keredson/peewee-db-evolve/README.md

 Peewee DB Evolve
 ================

-Diffs your schema against your model files, and changes the schema to match.
+Diffs your models against your database, and outputs SQL to (non-destructively) update your schema.

+Think of it as `db.create_tables()` on steriods (which doesn't drop your database).

 Example
 -------